feature-image

 Imago

-Rolapp himself shared a tweet with a caption, “A letter to fans on the progress of the Future Competition Committee.”
+Rolapp shared a tweet with the caption, “A letter to fans on the progress of the Future Competition Committee.”
 It included his agenda for the next season of the PGA Tour.
 One that promises to be drastically different from what it is this year.

 He has confirmed that the season’s structure will be changed from late January to early September.
 The fields will be consistent at 120 players.
-The opening and closing events will be big, starting from the West Coast and ending in the East.
+The opening and closing events will be big, starting from the West Coast and ending on the East Coast.

 Rolapp’s statement also stated that the events will be held in major and newer venues to cater to more fans.
 They will also restructure the promotion and relegation system.
 Lastly, the PGA Tour CEO suggested that there will be post-season activities from 2027 onwards.

-Fans were already given a glimpse at it when Rolapp suggested the Tour would start after the Super Bowl.
+Fans were already given a glimpse of it when Rolapp suggested the Tour would start after the Super Bowl.
 Tiger Woods had also revealed that they might cut down the total events to 20-25 per season.
 Neither of those ideas was received well.
 So it’s not a surprise that this statement didn’t sit well with the fans.

 Netizens criticize Brian Rolapp’s proposal for poor planning